TIBCOSoftware/snappydata/docs/reference/sql_reference/create-table.md

 		* `snappydata.column.maxDeltaRows` - maximum limit on rows in the delta buffer for each bucket of column table in this session.
 If a table is created in the session without any explicit COLUMN_MAX_DELTA_ROWS specification, then this is inherited for that table property.

-Refer to the [SQL Reference Guide](../../sql_reference.md) for information on the extensions.
+Refer to the [CREATE SAMPLE TABLE](../../create-sample-table.md) for information on the extensions applicable to sample tables.

 ## Example: Column Table
 ```